romainbraun/BombermanNode/README.md

 $ npm install ejs
 ````

-And then execute the app.js to launch the application
+And then execute the file app.js at the root of the repository to launch the application

 ````
 $ node app.js